saidvandeklundert/notes/rust/readme.md

 Python + Rust, omg!

-1. pull down this repo
-2. `cargo build --release` in substring_count
-3. run `/rust/substring_count/testing.py`

 Steps to using Rust inside Python:

-1. create a new Cargo library project
+1. create a new Cargo library project:
 2. modify the Cargo.toml and specify we are building a shared library
 3. write a FFI in Rust that is compatible with C
 4. build the library using the regular `cargo build --release`
 5. Create a Python program that loads the library and calls the function.
 On Linux, load the `.so` file.

+This is how I made the example [pyru](https://github.com/saidvandeklundert/python/tree/main/rust/pyru) library.

 Some pointers: